Deltares-research/NumAnalysisFlowFM/README.md

-Repository used for the analysis of numerical properties of DFlow-FM by the Computational Core Team.
+Repository used for the analysis of numerical properties of D-Flow FM by the Computational Core Team.